Do You Really Need a New Mattress?

 It is probably part myth but it is said that a mattress doubles in weight over a ten-year period.
 Do you know why?
 Not just dust mites but their droppings too.
 Maybe a bed bug (they live on blood and can go a year without eating) here and there.
 You can sweat up to a pint of fluid each night.
 Your mattress and other bedding absorb that.
 Then there is whatever the dog and cat dragged in.
 Look at the mattress tag to find if it is more than ten years old.
 If the print is too faded to read, it probably is more than ten years from the purchase date.

 If I still have your attention, you will agree that you need a new mattress.
 There is no mystery.
 Almost everybody does well with a medium firm mattress.
 Buy the biggest mattress you can afford that will fit in your bedroom.
 The more room to sleep the finer the sleep.
 Choose one with a sleep trial so you can return it if you just hate it.
 Be sure there is a manufacturer warranty for 10 years.
 If your budget allows, aim between low middle and high middle in price.
 When your new mattress arrives, put a nice mattress pad on to keep dust and parasites out and then add sheets.
 Wash sheets and pad frequently in hot water.
-If you can find a mattress with a removable and washable cover even better.
 You are good to go!
 Better sleep, Better life.

 This website is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 Live & Sleep is not responsible or liable for any diagnosis made by a user based on the content of this website.
 Always consult your own GP if you’re in any way concerned about your health.